andycowl/octopress/source/_posts/2005-09-24-inland-revenue.markdown

 ---
+layout: post
 title: Inland Revenue
-layout: post
+date: 2005-09-24 22:58:42
 comments: true
-date: 2005-09-24 22:58:42
-categories: u---
+categories: uk
+---
 Just submitted my tax return online which was pretty painless and quick.
 On the final page, I entered some additional information with a minor query.
 When I submitted the form, there was a data validation